Sand Creek Trail

 - Treat the vegetation, signage and physical infrastructure with respect.

-pack it in, pack it outbasis, leaving nothing other than your footprints.
+- “Pack it in, pack it out.”
+Leave only your footprints.
 If you see litter, please pick it up.
+There are trash cans at Memorial Grove and at two other locations along the trail.

 - Pets are welcome, but please keep all pets on leashes and dispose of all pet waste.

-- Use mountain bikes in a responsible, non-destructive manner.
+- Use mountain bikes responsibly and non-destructively.
 Motorized vehicles are prohibited.

-- Do not use firearms of any type on or near the trail.
+- Firearms of any type are prohibited on or near the trail.

-To volunteer for work on the trail, you can email Richard Rempel at firstname.lastname@example.org.
-To get your email on a list (Friends of the Trail) to be notified of trail work days or other trail events, email Fred Goering at email@example.com.
+To volunteer for work on the trail, or to have your e-mail address (and/or phone number) put on a Friends of the Trail list to be notified of trail work days or other special trail events, e-mail or call Richard Rempel, trail manager, at firstname.lastname@example.org, 316-283-7965.